How to Identify Scam Emails

 Incorrectly Spelled Sender Address

 A lot of scam emails claim to be from a legitimate seller.
 By pretending to be a trusted source, it’s easier to fool people into doing whatever the scammer wants.
-If you receive an email from a website you trust, be sure to double-check the sender’s email address.
-Sometimes the address will be close to the legitimate email address, but with a single letter swapped.
+If you receive an email from a website you trust, double-check the sender’s email address.
+Sometimes the address will be close to the legitimate email address but with a single letter swapped.
 For instance, an email from ‘[email protected]’ doesn’t look too wrong at first glance, but one of the O’s was swapped for a 0.

 Sometimes scammers won’t even go that far, and when you check the sender’s address, it’ll be from the completely wrong person.
-If an email claims to be from eBay but comes from ‘[email protected]’, then that’s clearly a scam email.
+If an email claims to be from eBay but comes from ‘[email protected]’, that’s clearly a scam email.

 Odd Language or Broken English

 A vital sign to look out for is broken English or confusing language.
 Many scam emails come from non-English-speaking countries, and the people writing them don’t always have a strong command of the English language.
 If incorrect tenses are used, or important particles are missing from sentences, that’s a red flag that an email is a scam.

 It would be best if you were on the lookout for incorrectly-spelled words.
 If a significant company sent an email, they’d have taken the time to check it carefully.
 While spelling mistakes don’t’ immediately mark an email as fake, it does warrant more caution.

 The Email Sounds Too Good to Be True

 If you receive an email offering you an incredible opportunity, you need to be cautious.
 Emails that promise to send you lots of money if you share your bank details are obvious scams you should avoid.
 Other offers are more subtle but should be treated with suspicion.
 If you receive an email from a company offering a fantastic deal, you should check its website yourself instead of clicking any links in the message.